SimpleTeleprompterRelaunched/simpleteleprompterrelaunched.github.io/privacy_policy.md

 By using the app, you agree that your personal information will be handled as described in this policy.

-The app has no internet access, so it is not sending anything outside the device whatsoever.
+The app has no internet access.
 All user data can be deleted by simply clearing the app's data or uninstalling the app.

 ### Information being collected